O How the Mighty Have Fallen: Recording and production

 Because Byrd shouldered the production duties, Hindalong remarked that his work helped to “bring harmony amongst us all.”
 Daugherty agreed, saying, “this was definitely the easiest record for me that I’ve done with the Choir.
 At this point in our career, there are no expectations of anything.
 We just get to make a record, we go in and make it, we talk about what we want to talk about, and make the music we want to make.
 We don’t have A&R guy or record company saying ‘Oh, we need a radio hit,’ or ‘We need a remix of this.’
 Dan Michaels tries to do that sometimes to us, and then we just get him out of the room.”

 As the band’s main lyricist, Hindalong did not go into this album with any preconceived ideas.
 The lyrical content of O How the Mighty Have Fallen was described as “comfortable with its own brokenness,” and Hindalong agreed.
 “The Choir’s always been an open book about our struggle with relationships.
 So many of the songs have been about my struggle with my wife; it’s been rough for us.
 We’re still married, but we’re open about that stuff.
 We’re just flawed, broken, struggling people, and we still have faith and Jesus is still who He is, and He did what He did, and He does what He does.”
 Hindalong credited the openness of his lyrics to the response of long-time listeners: “It’s very satisfying, the impact that I feel like our songs have had.
 People carry them in their hearts and there’s something special about our music to individuals.
 It’s become motivation enough.”

 The recording process was more straightforward musically, as Daugherty and Hindalong could focus solely on their own musical contributions.
 All decisions about the album’s guitar work was left to Daugherty and Byrd, and Hindalong worked on strengthening his own drum performance.
 “I don’t play the drums much anymore.
 I mostly produce other guys who play the drums,” he said.
 “I got to play a lot of the keyboards on the album, which is fun.
 A drummer getting to play a melodic instrument?
 ‘I’m a real musician!’”

 Artwork and packaging

 This is the first Choir album cover to feature a band member's child.
-Daugherty’s son Chance is presented as the “boy with wings” on the front cover.
+Daugherty’s late son Chance is presented as the “boy with wings” on the front cover.